Make-School-Courses/CS-2.2-Graphs-Recursion/Assignments/Graph-Tutorial.md

 1. Go to GitHub and create an _empty_, public repository called REPO-NAME, and now associate it as a remote for your cloned starter code, and then push to it.
 1. Go to your repo on GitHub and make sure your previously empty repo is now full with starter code!
 Now when you add/commit/push, it'll be to your repo!

+## Chapter 1: Who do you know?
+This tutorial will focus on properties of a social network.
+To begin with, we'll need to define a network as a set of people (vertices) and the people they know.
+If person *A* knows person *B* then there is an edge between them.

+1. Draw a graph with you at the center connected by and edge to another 9 people you know.
+Do any of these 9 know each other?
+If so draw an edge between them.
+This will be your "Social Graph" to use as a sample in the rest of this tutorial.

+### Implement in code
+The Graph Abstract Data Type (ADT) is defined as follows:
+- A class `Graph()`` creates a new, empty graph.
+- The methods `addVertex(vert)` and
+`addEdge(fromVert, toVert)` add a new vertex and directed edge respectively.
+- While `addEdge(fromVert, toVert, weight)` Adds a  weighted, directed edge.
+- The methods `getVertex(vertKey)` finds the named vertKey and `getVertices()` returns the list of all vertices.

+There are two common ways to implement the graph ADT in Python; the adjacency matrix and the adjacency list.
+There are trade-offs in each representation.

+**Challenge:** Implement the graph ADT with an adjacency list in the file `graph-adt-list.py`.

+**Challenge:** Implement the graph ADT with an adjacency matrix in the file `graph-adt-matrix.py`.

+**Challenge:** Create a graph reader in the file `graph-reader.py` that reads in a graph from a text file and creates an instance of this class via the graph ADT.
+Assume the graph is represented in the text file by a list of vertices on line 1 followed by edges represented as ordered pairs, one per line.

 ## Chapter 2: Won't you Be My Neighbor?
 Have you ever had that moment where you find out a friend knows another one of your friends?
 Having one of those "worlds collide" moments can be exciting, scary, or a whole mixture of emotions.
-Instead of having that sitation surprise us, what if we had a way to look know this information. in advanced?
+Instead of having that situation surprise us, what if we had a way to look know this information. in advanced?

 ### Find Your Neighbors
 Turns out we do!
 We can utilize a **neighbor lookup** for a given node in our graph to see what other nodes it is connected with.
 If you and a friend are connected, you two share a friendship.
 How do we know if two nodes are connected? _They share an edge!_